Physics of the Solid State

 Volumes and Issues

-Potential energy surface and energy levels for OH valence vibrations in ferroelectric KH2PO4 from basic calculations
+Potential energy surface and energy levels for OH-stretching modes in ferroelectric KH2PO4 from first-principles calculation

 Abalmasov V. A.1